rafaelsilva81/embed-video-instead/README.md

 ## It didn't work
 Youtube is a complex website, please try reloading and/or clearing the cache (usually Ctrl + Shift + R works).
 If it is still bugged, you can open an issue, but I can't guarantee I'll fix it

+If the video cannot be embeded, it wont work.
+Very few videos from my experience have this but if you're facing this problem for the time being there is no way of adding exceptions, so you will have to uninstall the extension or watch the video in another browser/anon tab

 If you want to contribute, please do!
 I'll be happy to review and accept your PRs